-Cloud Storage detects such contention and automatically redistributes the load on the affected index range across multiple servers.
+Cloud Storage detects such contention, also known as hotspotting, and automatically redistributes the load on the affected index range across multiple servers.
 Similar to scaling a bucket's IO capacity, when accessing a new range of the index, such as when writing objects under a new prefix, you should ramp up the request rate gradually, as described below.
 Not doing so may result in temporarily higher latency and error rates.

 Ramp up request rate gradually

-To ensure that Cloud Storage auto-scaling always provides the best performance, you should ramp up your request rate gradually for any bucket that hasn’t had a high request rate in several weeks or that has a new range of object keys.
+To ensure that Cloud Storage auto-scaling always provides the best performance, you should ramp up your request rate gradually for any bucket that hasn't had a high request rate in several days or that has a new range of object keys.
 If your request rate is less than 1000 write requests per second or 5000 read requests per second, then no ramp-up is needed.
-If your request rate is expected to go over these thresholds, you should start with a request rate below or near the thresholds and then double the request rate no faster than every 20 minutes.
+If your request rate is expected to go over these thresholds, you should start with a request rate below or near the thresholds and then gradually increase the rate no faster than doubling the rate over a period of 20 minutes.

 If you run into any issues such as increased latency or error rates, pause your ramp-up or reduce the request rate temporarily in order to give Cloud Storage more time to scale your bucket.
-You should use exponential backoff to retry your requests when:
+You should retry your requests with exponential backoff when: